Ricks-Lab/benchMT/README.md

  less than total number of CPU threads can be specified in the command line.
 This tool will read a list of MB apps/args from the benchCFG file and search for the specified MB apps in the APP_CPU and APP_GPU directories to validate and determine platform.
-It will then leverage allocated threads, as specified, to run all benchmark jobs storing results in the testData directory.
+It will then leverage allocated threads, as specified, to run all benchmark jobs, storing results in the testData directory.
 Use the *--help* option to get a description of valid command line arguments.

  By default, a summary list of all jobs will update in the display as the program progresses.
 If